-The IFP and Other segments focus on sales of individual and family plans, dental plans, vision plans and other ancillary plans to individuals that are not Medicare-eligible.
+The IFP and Other segments focus on sales of individual and family plans (which includes fixed indemnity and major medical plans), dental plans, vision plans and other ancillary plans to individuals that are not Medicare-eligible.
 The IFP and Other segments are also organized by distribution channel, internal and external.
 The IFP and Other segments represent a valuable source of diversification of products, carriers, consumers and revenue that are not tied solely to Medicare.
 Many of the products in the IFP and Other segments have a policy life under a single year, and we are paid approximately 90% of our commission streams in these segments in the first year.
+Fixed Indemnity plans accounted for (i) approximately 22.0% of net revenues for the three months ended March 31, 2019 and 15.0% of net revenues for the year ended December 31, 2018; (ii) approximately 12.5% and 50.4%, respectively, of IFP-Internal segment revenue for the three months ended March 31, 2019 and 22.1%, respectively, of IFP-Internal segment revenue for the Pro Forma Fiscal Year 2019 and for the year ended December 31, 2018; and (iii) approximately 38.2% and 59.2%, respectively, of